-In addition to these efforts, VDH has made significant strides in preparing for statewide accreditation by the Public Health Accreditation Board, and continues to make strides in automating and improving the efficiency of many of its administrative processes.
+In addition to these efforts, VDH has applied for statewide accreditation by the Public Health Accreditation Board and expects to complete that process in FY2018.

 Selected Measures

 Measure ID Measure Alternative Name Estimated Trend M601SA12001 Newborn survival rate per 1000 live births # Infant Deaths Per 1000 live Improving 601.0017 Number of children and pregnant women with access to healthy and nutritional food # Children and pregnant women with access to healthy food Improving 60177504.002.002 Number of local health departments that have obtained recognition by the National Association of County and City Health Officials through the Project Public Health Ready program.
 Health Departments recognized by NACCHO through the Public Health Ready Program Maintaining 60144004.002.002 Percent of risk factors discovered at inspection of restaurants that are corrected at the time of inspection Percentage of risk factors corrected during restaurant inspection Improving 60144004.001.003 Percentage of Failing Onsite Sewage Systems Corrected Within 60 Days of Local Health Departments becoming Aware of the Issue Percentage of Failing Onsite Sewage Systems Corrected Within 60 Days of Local Health Departments becoming Aware of the Issue Improving 601.0012 Percentage of food service establishment inspections completed within required time frames Percentage of food service establishment inspections completed within required time frames Improving